Loretta Young, Patrick Pryor: Columbus Couple Killed By Campus Killer Carlo Owens On Investigation Discovery

 It came as a surprise when the killer was identified as Carlo Marquis Owens, a former prep school and Ohio State University student who had a positive future ahead of him.
 Four cigars tied him to the crimes, The Lantern continued.

-Investigators believe that a series of disappointments led Carlo Lamarr-Marquis Owens to crime.
-He came from a broken childhood background, which included an mother who struggled with alcohol addiction and abusive men.
-Carlo Owens’ mother, also suffered from emotional problems and once tried to commit suicide.
+Investigators believe that a series of disappointments led Carlo Lamarr-Marquis Owens to the crime.
+He came from a broken childhood background, which included a mother who struggled with alcohol addiction and abusive men.
+Carlo Owens’ mother also suffered from emotional problems and once tried to commit suicide.
 Court records also show that in 1998, she was arrested for trying to kill another person.

 The Claremont Killer, the serial killer I arrested was featured on Investigation Discovery "Murder by Numbers." https://t.co/Qs44s1Dlmc pic.twitter.com/KAaRHwvZh2